xieweiAlex/English_Learning/words/2023/words-Dec.md

+> It marks an **inflection point** in Bitcoin’s adoption.
+For the first time ever, millions of investors will now have access to Bitcoin in traditional brokerage accounts and large institutions like financial advisors, pension funds, and endowments will now be able to gain exposure to the asset.

+But trading volumes provide an incomplete picture because it doesn’t **delineate** between the dollar amount of inflows compared to outflows.
+Over the long term, these ETFs will likely improve liquidity in the asset because they **enlarge** the investor base and there will likely be increased trading volumes as institutions execute arbitrage trades when there is a price **discrepancy** between the ETF and the underlying bitcoin

+I don't want to **boast**, but I can actually speak six languages.
+**boast**, **flaunt**, **brag**

+These ETF issuers will **viciously** compete with one another for capital because, in the ETF world, liquidity is king.

+Does Golden Globe success **presage** an Oscar?
+By certain signs we may **presage** of heats and rains. -
+The truth about Flight MH17 -- Investigating the crime that **presaged** the war in Ukraine

+> If these unavoidable experience distress us, we become **playthings** of our environment.

-You can't twirl your hair and make me tell you things.
+You can't **twirl** your hair and make me tell you things.
-Grand rapids.
+**Grand rapids**.
-China heaps pressure on Taiwan ahead of a big election.
+China **heaps** pressure on Taiwan ahead of a big election.
 Police formed a **cordon** between the two crowds.
 leaf **succulent**.

 **marshy waste land**.
 **marsh**, **marshy land**, **wetland**.

 **percolate**, **permeate**, **penetrate**
 **percolate** water through sand

 > Percolate means to filter or pass through a porous material, such as water through coffee grounds.
 > Permeate means to spread or diffuse throughout, often referring to a liquid or gas passing through a solid substance.
 > Penetrate means to enter or pass through something, often with force or difficulty.
 It can also refer to understanding or making an impact on something.

 **tinder box**
 The rocks **underfoot** are still soft.

 Throughout the book, Charlie reveals his intellect, wit, values, and no end of rhetorical **flair**.
-Using **self-deprecation** and imagination to great effect, Charlie cheerfully compares himself to a counting horse, proposes “Glotz’s Sugared, Caffeinated Water” as a **marketing-bereft** label for Coca-Cola, and attests, “At least when I was young, I wasn't a total **klutz**.”
+Using **self-deprecation** and imagination to great effect, Charlie cheerfully compares himself to a counting horse, proposes “Glotz’s Sugared, Caffeinated Water” as a **marketing-bereft** label for Coca-Cola, and attests, “At least when I was young, I wasn't a total **klutz**." -
 **Inversion**.
 He **regales** his audience with humorous anecdotes and poignant tales rather than with a blizzard of facts and figures.
 He well knows, and wisely exploits, the traditional role of the storyteller as a **purveyor** of complex and detailed information. -
 **human foibles**.
 Charlie has purposefully **sidestepped** the **limelight**, choosing relative anonymity instead.
 Charlie’s formal education began at Dundee Elementary School, where he and his younger sisters, Mary and Carol, were **indoctrinated** with **ethical homilies**.

-Charlie’s teachers remember a smart kid who was also inclined to be a bit of a **wiseacre**. - Today, he can’t remember the first time he was exposed to the aphorisms of Ben Franklin, but they fueled an **ineffaceable** admiration for the eclectic and eccentric **statesman** and inventor. -
+Charlie’s teachers remember a smart kid who was also inclined to be a bit of a **wiseacre**. -
+Today, he can’t remember the first time he was exposed to the aphorisms of Ben Franklin, but they fueled an **ineffaceable** admiration for the eclectic and eccentric **statesman** and inventor. -
 By the time he was 14, the **precocious** learner had also become one of the doctor’s best friends.
 Even at an early age, Charlie showed a **sagacious** negotiating ability and usually gained a bigger **specimen** or one with unusual coloring.